searchisko/searchisko/documentation/rest-api/README.md

 'Query Suggestions API'.

 The DCP content can be characterized by a type (e.g. e-mails, blog posts, forum posts, issues, etc...).
-Content for one *dcp_type* can originate from distinct source systems (e.g. an issue may be from JIRA or Bugzilla).
+Content for one *sys_type* can originate from distinct source systems (e.g. an issue may be from JIRA or Bugzilla).
-Each *dcp_type* has its own logical structure and will require specific fields to be filled.
+Each *sys_type* has its own logical structure and will require specific fields to be filled.
 All types also share some common [system data fields](content/dcp_content_object.md).

 You can find a description of each content type available in the DCP in the